RedHatNordicsSA/ansible-roadshow/labs/lab-6/README.md

 Now, as an exercise you will try out the GitHub workflow.
 Try to find a friend to do this exercise with.

+If you are using the Gitlab that is part of the lab environment:
  [Working with your playbooks on Gitlab](#working-with-your-playbooks-on-gitlab)

 # Working with your playbooks on GitHub